-Carefully check through all essential items listed below to make your trip as enjoyable as possible.
+Carefully review all the important things listed below to make your trip as pleasant as possible.

-The dress code on Croatian Islands is more relaxed than on the mainland.
+The dress code on the Croatian islands is more relaxed than on the mainland.

 We provide all necessary paddling and safety equipment.

-Our kayaks are designed for longer expeditions to carry a large amount of equipment but they do have their limitations.
-Storage space is limited, and considering we carry a lot of food and supplies with us, make sure you take as little personal items as possible.
-One 20l bag should be able to fit all your personal items.
+Our kayaks are designed for longer expeditions to carry a large amount of gear, but they do have their limitations.
+Storage space is limited, and since we carry a lot of food and supplies, you should take as few personal items as possible.
+A 20-liter bag should fit all personal items.

 "Tipping" is a common thing in Croatia.
-If you feel you have received excellent service then feel free to leave a tip.
-Croatian people are very generous when leaving tips.
-Shop prices are fixed, bartering is not a tradition in Croatia.
+If you feel you have received excellent service, feel free to tip.
+Croatians are very generous when it comes to tipping.
+Prices in stores are fixed, and bartering is not a tradition in Croatia.

-We provide food supplies during the trip and pay for the restaurant meals, however the guests pay for their own drinks, so make sure you always have some cash on hand.
+We provide meals during the trip and pay for meals in restaurants, but guests pay for their own drinks.

 Clothing and Equipment